filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 that a Consumer is not only able to parse the data with a schema, but also _understand_ the meaning of the data.

-For Protobuf schema management it's worth mentioning [buf.build](https://buf.build/docs). buf.build is a Protobuf schema management tool that helps you define, lint, and generate code for your Protobuf schema.
+For Protobuf schema management it's worth mentioning [buf.build](https://buf.build/docs).
+It's is a Protobuf schema management tool that helps you define, lint, and generate code for your Protobuf schema.
 One of it's advantages is a schema breaking change detection tool, that will help you catch syntactic breaking changes.
 For detecting semantic breaking changes, you would still need to use contract testing.